Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/index.md

 --8<-- "includes/editions-growth-enterprise-with-accounts.md"

-Use the Group Identify API to set or update properties of particular groups.
+Use the Group Identify API to set or update the properties of particular groups.
 These updates only affect events going forward.

 The `groupIdentify()` method accepts a group type and group name string parameter, as well as an Identify object that's applied to the group.